filp/oversmash/README.md

 # oversmash [![npm version](https://badge.fury.io/js/oversmash.svg)](https://badge.fury.io/js/oversmash)

+# Important note:

+As of October 2022, Blizzard has disabled the pages and APIs used by Oversmash to capture player data, due to the release of Overwatch 2 (replacing Overwatch 1).
+This library will be updated with a `2.x` release accordingly once Blizzard releases new information on new player profiles and APIs.

+---

 API wrapper for Blizzard's Overwatch player stats.
 Uses promises.

 Blizzard does not expose an official API, so this library relies partially on scraping, using [cheerio](https://github.com/cheeriojs/cheerio).

 Please also keep in mind there is no builtin rate-limiting support, so it's on you to use the library responsibly.